iambasanta/short_url/README.md

 ##Install and run this app in your machine

-1. Download the archive or clone the repo using git
+1. Download the archive or clone the repo using git `git clone https://github.com/iambasanta/short_url.git`
 2. Get into this project using `cd` command on your cmd or terminal
 3. Run `composer install` on your cmd or terminal
 4. Copy `.env.example` file to `.env` on the root folder. for windows run `copy .env.example .env` on cmd and for linux/mac run `cp .env.example .env` on terminal